Tool List

 ```

-The program will search for the configuration file in the order mentioned above and will use the first valid configuration file it finds.
-Choose the appropriate location based on your needs:
+The program will search for the configuration file in the above order and use the first valid configuration file found.
+Choose the appropriate location according to your needs:

-- Personal Use: It is recommended to use the user home directory (recommended)
+- Personal use: Recommended to use the user home directory

 3. Run the server: